unixsysdev/VexDB/internal/search/PHASE_11_TESTING_SUMMARY.md

 4. **Production Readiness**: Thread-safe operations and proper resource management
 5. **Integration Confidence**: Comprehensive testing of both HTTP and gRPC interfaces

-The testing infrastructure ensures that the VEXDB search service implemented in Phase 10 is robust, performant, and ready for production deployment.
+The testing infrastructure ensures that the VXDB search service implemented in Phase 10 is robust, performant, and ready for production deployment.
 The comprehensive test suite provides confidence in the system's reliability and serves as a foundation for continuous integration and deployment pipelines.

 ## Next Steps